Songs for a New World: Musical numbers

 The company, as if singing a lullaby to a child, express their hope that they have gained by experiencing hardship and how they have gained strength from each other.

+† In the 2025 London production, "The Steam Train" was replaced by "Invisible" – originally written for Jason Robert Brown's 2018 album How We React and How We Recover – with the program notes simply listing "Act 1 Finale".

 Music

 The music of Songs for a New World is influenced by a broad range of musical genres, including pop, gospel and jazz.
 Many of the songs combine elements of two or more of these genres.
 The piano features heavily throughout the show's music.

 An extensive background and analysis essay about the show was written by Scott Miller.
 The Variety reviewer noted: "His debut foray into his own spotlight comes with 'Songs for a New World,' a musical revue that shows Brown to be a capable songwriter of the Alan Menken school: commercial show-tune pop with palatable sentiment and easy-to-take melody....
 'Songs for a New World' seems to contain more cabaret convention and pianobar posing than any one revue should have to withstand."